19's epicenter again: Europe faces fresh reckoning - Up News Info

 Several pointed to Israel as an example of good practice: in addition to inoculations, it has reinforced mask wearing and introduced vaccine passports after cases spiked a few months ago.

+“If one of these two things is lacking, we see situations such as we are seeing in many European countries these days.”

-(Reporting by Josephine Mason in London and Emilio Parodi in Milan; Additional reporting by Maria Sheahan in Berlin; Editing by Andrew Cawthorne)
+(Reporting by Josephine Mason in London and Emilio Parodi in Milan; Additional reporting by Maria Sheahan in Berlin; Editing by Andrew Cawthorne, Frances Kerry and Raissa Kasolowsky)

 Advertisement